-D’Ollot turns to a sideboard, and transfers the evening’s pièce de résistance, a plate of creampuffs, to the main table.
+D’Ollot, turning to a sideboard, transfers the evening’s pièce de résistance to the table.
 Lately concocted in the kitchens of Catherine di Medici,2 the recipe is nearly a state secret.
-Zagi’s chef has wormed it out of an old friend in the employ of the Comte d’Artois.
+Zagi’s chef had wormed it out of a friend in the employ of the Comte d’Artois.

 D’Ollot is speechless over the destruction of a prized piece of glass.
-Zagi obliges tout suite.
+Zagi steps up.
 “Surely.
-In order to draw the attendance we desire, the incident has to be spectacular.
-I’ve thought long and hard on it.
-This will do, I believe: two boys, picture this . . . two boys will receive a visitation from . . . it sounds bizarre, but reserve judgment until I’m done . . . from our Blessed Mother.”
+In order to draw the attendance we desire, the incident must be spectacular.
+This will do, I believe: two boys in my employ will receive a visitation from . . . it sounds bizarre, but reserve judgment until I’m done . . . from Our Blessed Mother.”

-Bittor does not comprehend.
+Bittor looks at Zagi.
 “What’s this?
 A visit from my mother?”

 “Jesus said that?”